wso2-attic/ballerina-integrator/README.md

         // Out request payload
         outRequest.setJsonPayload(hotelPayload);
-        // Send a POST request to 'Asiana' and get the results http:Response respWorkerMiramar =? hotelReservationEP -> post("/miramar", outRequest);
+        // Send a POST request to 'Asiana' and get the results http:Response respWorkerMiramar =? hotelReservationEP -> post("/miramar",
+            outRequest);
-        // Reply to the join block from this worker - Send the response from 'Asiana' respWorkerMiramar -> fork;
+        // Reply to the join block - Send the response from 'Asiana' respWorkerMiramar -> fork;
     }